Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "It will never rain roses: when we want to have more roses, we must plant more roses."
+> "No grand idea was ever born in a conference, but a lot of foolish ideas have died there."
-> — **George Eliot**
+> — **F. Scott Fitzgerald**

 ---